A Reproducing-Kernel-Based Nonparametric Test for Conditional Independence of Functional Data: Sample-Level Implementation

 One side note is that the first five steps can be simplified under some special cases, where all observations are on the same set of equally-spaced grid points.
-The simplified steps are to be carried out according to Section~\ref{sec-simplification}.
+The simplified steps are to be carried out according to Section~\ref{sec-simplification}. {Moreover, if Welch-Satterthwaite approximation is applied, the last two steps are modified as follows: \begin{enumerate} \item[11'.]
+Compute $\hat\zeta$ and $\hat\nu$ as given in \eqref{eq-zeta-nu}. \item[12'.]
+Perform the test using \eqref{eq-sw-approx} as an approximation of the asymptotic distribution in \eqref{eq-asymp-ccco-chisq}. \end{enumerate}}